 What about Blockbuster Video?

-From television and telephones, to airplanes and personal computers… many people “in the know” have been dismissive towards new technology.
+From television and telephones to airplanes and personal computers… many people “in the know” have been dismissive of new technology.

 And it’s happening again…